renovatebot/renovate/website/docs/configuration-options.md

 By default, Renovate will add sha256 digests to Docker source images so that they are then "immutable".
 Set this to false to continue using only tags to identify source images.

-## pinVersions

-This is a very important feature to consider, because not every repository's requirements are the same.
-The default value within the tool itself is false, which means no existing ranges are pinned.
-However if you are using the suggested preset `"config:base"`, then it changes the default of pinVersions to `null`, which means Renovate attempts to autodetect what's best for the project.
-In such cases `devDependencies` in `package.json` will alway be pinned, but `dependencies` will only be pinned if the package is `private` or has no `main` entry defined - both indicators that it is not intended to be published and consumed by other packages.
-To override the `"config:base"` setting, add the preset `":preserveSemverRanges"` to your `extends` array.

 ## pip_requirements

 ## prBody